klebermagno/rBCM/README.md

 This package considers a 'good' prediction as being close to the prediction of a full GPR model fit to the entire dataset.
 The goal is to mirror the results of GPR with better computational performance.

 The following graphs show how the rBCM can perform just as well as a GPR.
 The rBCM had 4 experts each trained on 256 randomly selected points out of the total 1024 data points.
+Then these fitted experts were used to predict onto 2000 evenly spaced points to generate the predictive mean line and 95% confidence band.
+The data was standardized before fitting and prediction as well.

+This was run on my laptop with 4 cores (matching the 4 experts) and the rBCM took only ~10 seconds compared to the ~53 seconds of the full GPR from sklearn.
+This was also permitting every expert in the rBCM 2 restarts on its parameter optimization runs, as well as 2 restarts for the full GPR model itself.

 ![GPR versus rBCM Graphs](docs/graphs/gprVSrbcm_4experts.png?raw=true "Optional Title")